No items found.

 Art therapy

 This technique involves using art materials as a way for individuals to express themselves and explore their emotions.
-An example could be using paint to represent feelings or creating a collage to visualize future goals.
+An example of art therapy may be using paint to represent feelings or creating a collage to visualize future goals.

 Parenting classes